neilzone/create_firebrick_directory_from_macOS_contacts/README.md

 I haven't put a licence on it since I don't know the licence of the original, and my modifications are too trivial to attract any kind of right I could license.

 Bear in mind that there is a limit on the file size of the config which the FireBrick can handle.
-I have added 300 contacts without a problem, but bearing this mind.
+I have added 300 contacts without a problem, but bear this mind if you have a huge address book.